Murder on the French Bulldog Express

 The Westchester hit man that killed Crocker’s canines was never found.
 Intentional poisoning of pets was somewhat common at that time.
 The culprits were usually angry neighbors or burglars who wanted to silence noisy pets.
 The motivations behind these wanton attacks targeting thoroughbred dogs and the outrageously wealthy dog fanciers who loved them was never made known though class warfare was certainly surmised by some.

 Amy’s divorce from Harry was finalized in December of 1900, just weeks after the chilling tragedy.
 Her engagement to Jackson Gouraud, a 26-year-old ragtime songwriter, was announced two months later right after the close of the 25th annual Westminster Kennel Club Dog Show.
 Amy and Dimboola entered and won one last time.
 Amy’s hasty third marriage in May to the vaudeville man nine years younger than her caused a scandal in New York society (songwriters were “upper-servants” at best).
 Young Jack, it seems, lacked the right breeding.
 In June, Amy was outed as a woman with tattoos in a full-color feature in The New York World.
 The controversial Crocker was put in the dog house by high society.
 She would never again return to their graces.

 The heiress continued to adopt dogs–terriers and Pekineses, St. Bernards and greyhounds.
 And bulldogs–both French and English.
 Amy also adopted two “foundlings,” Yvonne and Reginald, while visiting Europe in the spring of 1899.
 She would adopt two more girls later in life, Dolores and Yolanda.

-Ambassador Amy Crocker would be pleased to know that the French bulldog is currently the second most popular breed in the country according to American Kennel Club rankings edging out Labrador Retrievers in 2022 after their 30 year reign.
+Ambassador Amy Crocker would be pleased to know that the French bulldog is the most popular breed in the country according to American Kennel Club rankings edging out Labrador Retrievers in 2022 after their 30 year reign.
 She remains perhaps the country’s single most influential promoter of the breed.

 Today Frenchies sell for anywhere between $1500 and $3000.